-The Citizen’s Police Review Board (CPRB) was established through City Commission action in November of 1998 and the CPRB became operational in 1999.
+The Citizen’s Police Review Board (CPRB) was established through City Commission action in November of 1998, and the CPRB became operational in 1999.
 The CPRB was established to provide civilian review of the investigations of alleged police misconduct undertaken by the City of Muskegon.
 It is to encourage people who believe they have been mistreated by police officers to use the Internal Affairs system to have the officer’s conduct reviewed.
-It is intended to create a process that fairly evaluates the conduct of everyone involved to determine whether or not a breach of departmental rules and regulations has occurred.
+It is intended to create a process that fairly evaluates the conduct of everyone involved to determine whether a breach of departmental rules and regulations has occurred.

 As set forth by City Commission action, the board is made up of the following membership:

-- Three members representing minority based organizations
+- Three members representing minority-based organizations

 - Three members representing Neighborhood Associations of Muskegon